-All requests for purchases must be submitted to the Campus Principal and/or the CFO on an official district purchase order (PO) form with the appropriate approval signatures.
+All requests for purchases must be submitted to the Campus Administrator/Department Director department on an official district purchase order (PO) form with the appropriate approval signatures.
 No purchases, charges, or commitments to buy goods or services for the district can be made without a PO number.
 The district will not reimburse employees or assume responsibility for purchases made without authorization.
 Employees are not permitted to purchase supplies or equipment for personal use through the district's business office.
-Contact the Business Department for additional information on purchasing procedures.
+Contact Business Office for additional information on purchasing procedures.